2025–26 West of Scotland Football League: Third Division

+Craigmark Burntonians won the Third Division title on the final day of the season; having entered with a three-point lead over Knightswood, a 1–1 draw for Craigmark Burntonians against Easterhouse Academy was enough for the title irrespective of Knightswood's 5–1 win over Glasgow United.

 Team changes

 Defending champions Thorn Athletic were promoted to the Second Division alongside Kilsyth Athletic, Threave Rovers and Greenock while Vale of Leven, Irvine Victoria and Wishaw were relegated to the Fourth Division.
 In their place, Yoker Athletic, St Anthony's and Craigmark Burntonians were relegated from the Second Division and Knightswood, Port Glasgow, Kello Rovers and Easterhouse Academy were promoted from the Fourth Division.